rackerlabs/docs-developer-blog/_posts/2018-12-06-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/gatling-recorder-2.png %}

-#### Editing the Gatling script
+#### Edit the Gatling script

-After finishing the recording, the simulation results will be stored in the folder _/gatling-charts-highcharts-bundle-3.0.1.1/user-files/simulations/gatlingExample_ under the name _gatlingExampleSimulation.scala_.
+After you finish the recording, find the simulation results stored in the folder _/gatling-charts-highcharts-bundle-3.0.1.1/user-files/simulations/gatlingExample_ under the name _gatlingExampleSimulation.scala_.
 Here is the produced output:

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/gatling-script.png %}

 The simulation script is written in Scala, and you can edit it based on the needs of your test scenario.

-#### Executing a Gatling script
+#### Execute a Gatling script

 Launch `gatling.sh` located in the bin directory, and you should see a menu with the simulation examples:

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/gatling-script-output.png %}